DSCI-310-2025/dsci-310-group-01/README.md

 ## Key Insights
 Our Random Forest classification model achieved an relative high accuracy in predicting animal adoption outcomes.
 The analysis revealed that sex/reproductive status, age, and intake type are the most influential factors in determining whether an animal will be adopted.

+## Project Structure and Design

+This project follows a modular design pattern:

+- Core data analysis functions have been abstracted into the [`animalAdoptR`](https://github.com/DSCI-310-2025/animalAdoptR) package
+- Analysis workflow is organized into discrete steps:
+  - `scripts/`: Contains the individual R scripts for each analysis stage
+  - `data/`: Stores raw and processed datasets
+  - `models/`: Contains trained models
+  - `results/`: Holds generated figures and tables
+  - `dataValidation/`: Contains scripts for data validation checks
+  - `reports/`: Holds the final analysis report in multiple formats
+- `Makefile` orchestrates the entire analysis pipeline, ensuring reproducibility

 ## How to Run the Analysis